-HUD Youth Homelessness Demonstration Program - RHA and Community Partners will be applying for HUD's Youth Homelessness Demonstration Program.
+HUD Youth Homelessness Demonstration Program - RHA and Community Partners will be applying for HUD's Youth Homelessness Demonstration Program if available again in 2022-23.
 The goal of the YHDP is to support up to 11 communities, at least 5 of which will be rural, in the development and implementation of a coordinated community approach to preventing and ending youth homelessness and sharing that experience with and mobilizing communities around the country toward the same end.
 The population to be served by this demonstration program is youth experiencing homelessness, including unaccompanied and pregnant or parenting youth, where no member of the household is older than 24.

 Low Income Housing Tax Credits (LIHTC) - RHA will be applying for LIHTC through New York State Housing and Community Renewal's Qualified Allocation Plan.
-RHA applied for this grant in the Summer 2020 round and was not successful; RHA will resubmit this application for the financing of the Federal Street/Scattered Site redevelopment project.
+RHA will work with its development partner to identify the best LIHTC projects and funding to apply for with Parliament Arms/Fairfield Village next, followed by Glenwood/Fernwood projects.
 As other projects are identified, additional applications may be submitted.

-Public Housing Preservation Program (PHP) - RHA will be applying to New York State Housing and Community Renewal's PHP.
-PHP is a partnership among HCR, HUD, Federal Public Housing Authorities (PHAs) outside New York City, and private for-profit and non-profit developers to address the needs of these properties and assist PHAs in completing their plans to ensure the long-term sustainability of existing public housing units.
+Public Housing Preservation Program (PHP) - RHA will be applying to New York State Housing and Community Renewal's PHP if available in 2022-23.
+PHP is a partnership among HCR, HUD, Federal Public Housing Authorities (PHAs) outside New York City, and private forprofit and non-profit developers to address the needs of these properties and assist PHAs in completing their plans to ensure the long-term sustainability of existing public housing units.
 HCR will coordinate with PHAs and HUD to develop and implement a five-year strategy to preserve public housing units, address their need for capital improvements, and ensure their continued affordability.

 New York State Preservation Opportunity Program - Enterprise Community Partners, in conjunction with New York State, accepted proposals from housing authorities to request in-depth technical assistance to develop a preservation plan for a specific portfolio of affordable housing.
-RHA was awarded a grant and will work with our Grant Partner to create financing and development plans, produce various preservation options, and provide funding for physical needs assessments and early predevelopment and acquisition costs.
+RHA was awarded a grant and is working with our Grant Partner to create financing and development plans, produce various preservation options, and provide funding for physical needs assessments and early predevelopment and acquisition costs.
+Current strategies involve performing physical needs assessments and environmental testing on most, if not all, of RHA's public housing stock.
+RHA intends to apply again if the program is available in 2022-23.